yeop-sang/geniblocks_korean/readme.md

 ## Structure

 The code is written in ES2015+ and JSX, which is transformed using Babel.
-We use browserify to build `geniblocks.js` into the global object `GeniBlocks`.
+We use browserify to build `geniblocks.js` which exposes the global object `GeniBlocks`.

 This project aims to be a lightweight library for consumption by other applications.
 Its built products are therefore simply `dist/geniblocks.js` and `dist/geniblocks.css`, and we do not bundle React or Biologica.js with the library.
-The `GV2` sample application is currently built along with the `GeniBlocks` lib and is installed into the `/public` folder along with the other examples as described below.
+The `GV2` sample application is currently built along with the `GeniBlocks` library and is installed into the `/public` folder along with the other examples as described below.
 Eventually, it will presumably become a separate project in its own right but for now it's convenient to keep them together.

-Demos and tests are created in `/examples`, and are built into `/public`, along with duplicates of the built scripts, css, and the vendor libraries (React and biologica.js), allowing `/public` to be a secondary, stand-alone build product for development and deploying demos.
+Demos and tests are created in `/examples`, and are built into `/public`, along with duplicates of the built scripts, css, and the vendor libraries (React and biologica.js), allowing `/public` to be a secondary, stand-alone build product for development and deployment of demos.

+## State Management (Redux)

+`GV2` uses [Redux](https://github.com/reactjs/redux) for its state management.
+Initially, actions were defined in `src/code/actions.js`, reducers in `src/code/reducers/`, etc. More recently, related actions and reducers have been combined into modules in `src/code/modules/` loosely following the [Ducks: Redux Reducer Bundles](https://github.com/erikras/ducks-modular-redux) proposal, with some additional ideas gleaned from [The Anatomy Of A React & Redux Module (Applying The Three Rules)](https://jaysoo.ca/2016/02/28/applying-code-organization-rules-to-concrete-redux-code/).

+## Logging and Intelligent Tutoring

+The `Geniverse-2.0` application is designed to log its state and relevant user actions to the CC Log Manager.
+Through a partnership with North Carolina State University (supported by the [GeniGUIDE](https://concord.org/projects/geniguide) project) it is also designed to communicate with an Intelligent Tutoring System (ITS) being developed at NCSU.

 ## Code Linting